sanskrit/raw_etexts_english/blogs/manasataramgini/2017-05-29_infinite-bisections-required-for-trisection-of-an-angle.md

 +++
-title = "Infinite bisections required for trisection of anxa0angle"
+title = "Infinite bisections required for trisection of an angle"

 +++
 ![sum\_series\_1by2\_equal\_1by3](https://manasataramgini.files.wordpress.com/2017/05/sum_series_1by2_equal_1by3.png?w=640)